mghotbi/Toward-a-theory-of-redox-resilience-in-living-Earth-systems/README.md

 ## Citation

-If you use this code or these processed datasets, please cite the manuscript above and the original data sources in Table 1.
+If you use these processed datasets, please cite the manuscript above and the original data sources in Table 1.

 ## License & reuse